 10 best image recognition apps to watch and try immediately

 Image recognition has become an extremely important direction in the development of new technologies.
 Thanks to simultaneous progress in the field of artificial intelligence and machine learning, many interesting products have been created that are perfect for finding and recognizing specific objects in graphics.
-Here are some programs that are worth trying out if you are interested in image recognition app:
+Here are some programs that are worth trying out if you are interested in the image recognition app.

 Every image recognition app can vary in accuracy, working methods and application scenarios.
 Depending on what we need, we can choose the best solution for you.
 Here is our list of image recognition programs:

 Google has long been proud to offer some of the most advanced solutions based on artificial intelligence and machine learning.
 Thanks to this, it is possible to properly function, among others, Google Lens is able to recognize specific objects in the camera lens and search the Internet for information about them.
 It works a bit like a Google Images image search, but it’s based on extended data entered by the user.

 However, good image recognition app are not only the domain of the largest IT companies: they are also well-developed tools directly from startups specializing in artificial intelligence and machine learning.
 Aipoly was created for blind people and for those who have other, serious problems with sight.

 Aipoly is able to recognize food, colors, the most popular products, it reads the text, and even is able to identify… The species of plant in front of the camera lens.
 Aipoly also learns all the time, based on the data provided to the application by users.

 Flow (powered by Amazon)

 Application created by A9 Innovation, but based on Amazon solutions.
 The program is dedicated to simpler and faster shopping on Amazon: just point your smartphone / tablet at a particular product and Flow will find it in the store.
 It sounds simple and that’s what it is.